Radiotherapy and Oncology

 Students will have the opportunity to develop their interpersonal and inter-professional communication skills and to experience being an integral part of multidisciplinary teams.
 They will be able to choose elective placements that complement previous experience or pursue an interest that was cultivated during a previous placement.
 This will foster specific interests and engender an understanding of the necessity of evidence based practice to deliver high-quality patient outcomes.
 The module will require students to produce a written article in the form of a submission for publication.

-Erasmus Radiotherapy Placement
+European Radiotherapy Exchange Placement

 Year: 3